 Natelle Fitzgerald is a cook, writer and all-around backcountry enthusiast.
 Born and raised in Halifax, NS, Natelle has travelled extensively and has had the opportunity to work in many different places and industries.
 Over the years, she's worked as a reporter, cook, oil-patch medic, horse guide, dog-sled guide and tree-planter.
 She loves exploring wild places, whether on foot, skis or by boat, and enjoys using her creative talents to concoct delicious meals to share with friends.
 Natelle will be cooking and helping manage the BMC during the summers; in the winter months, she works as cook and staging manager for Snowfall Lodge.

 She holds a journalism degree from the University of King's College and a Bachelor of Science from Mount Allison University.
-Her first novel, Viaticum, is set for release in October, 2019.
+Her first novel, Viaticum, was released in October, 2019.

 With a knowledgeable, certified guide, proper equipment and preparation, mountain travel can be an enjoyable activity for many fit and adventurous people.
 A certified guide can take you to places where you wouldn't otherwise go by helping to assess, manage and mitigate the risks of travelling in the mountains.
 A guide can help you learn skills to keep yourself safe, organize logistics in an area you are unfamiliar with and find the safest routes through complex alpine terrain.